Skyrocket Your Sales with Better Metric Implementation

 Many businesses set goals based on lagging indicators.
 For example, if your team made X amount in sales last quarter, then you can make a goal to improve that number by X% next quarter.

 While the lagging indicators give a view of last week, last month, or last quarter, real-time leading indicators can give you the insight to adjust direction midstream.
 Jason Jordan, author of Cracking the Sales Management Code, teaches you to focus on the leading indicators, measures that can be changed, such as number of meetings, number of follow ups on leads, and number of calls to prospects.

 Focusing on leading indicators means having a way to track progress.
-Customizable CRM dashboards can offer metrics and customized reports in real-time, allowing for quick course corrections based on leading indicators.
+Customisable CRM dashboards can offer metrics and customised reports in real-time, allowing for quick course corrections based on leading indicators.
 “Accountability drives productivity,” the mantra for businesses and sales teams using analytics to fuel sales.